Chicago Tribune: 21st century

+2010s

-On February 8, 2010, the Chicago Tribune shrank its newspaper's width by an inch.
-They said that the new format was becoming the industry standard and that there would be minimal content changes.
+For 2010, the Tribune shrank its newspaper's width by an inch, making its broadsheet pages 11 inches wide.
+It stated the new format was becoming the industry standard and that there would be minimal content changes.
+The paper had already trimmed the width by an inch in 2008.

 In July 2011, the Chicago Tribune underwent its first round of layoffs of editorial employees in more than two years, letting go about 20 editors and reporters.
-Among those let go were DuPage County reporter Art Barnum, Editorial Board member Pat Widder and photographer Dave Pierini.
+This included DuPage County reporter Art Barnum, Editorial Board member Pat Widder, and photographer Dave Pierini.

-On March 15, 2012, the Tribune laid off 15 editorial staffers, including security guard Wendell Smothers (Smothers then died on November 12, 2012).
-At the same time, the paper gave buyouts to six editorial staffers, including Pulitzer Prize-winning reporter William Mullen, Barbara Mahany and Nancy Reese.
+On March 15, 2012, the Tribune laid off 15 editorial staffers, including security guard Wendell Smothers (who then died on November 12, 2012).
+At the same time, the paper gave buyouts to six editorial staffers, including Pulitzer Prize-winning reporter William Mullen, Barbara Mahany, and Nancy Reese.

 In June 2012, the Tribunes Pulitzer Prize-winning cultural critic Julia Keller left the paper to join the faculty of Ohio University and to pursue a career as a novelist.

-In September 2012, Tribune education reporter Joel Hood resigned from the paper to become a real estate broker, City Hall reporter Kristen Mack left the paper to become press secretary for Cook County Board President Toni Preckwinkle, and the Tribune hired Pulitzer Prize-winning photographer John J. Kim from the Chicago Sun-Times.
+In September 2012, Tribune education reporter Joel Hood resigned to become a real estate broker, City Hall reporter Kristen Mack left to become press secretary for Cook County Board President Toni Preckwinkle, and the Tribune hired Pulitzer Prize-winning photographer John J. Kim from the Chicago Sun-Times.
 In October 2012, the Tribunes science and medicine reporter, Trine Tsouderos, quit to join a public relations firm.

 Also in October 2012, the Tribune announced plans to create a paywall for its website, offering digital-only subscriptions at $14.99 per month, starting on November 1, 2012.
 Seven-day print subscribers would continue to have unlimited online access at no additional charge.

-In February 2013, the Tribune agreed to pay a total of $660,000 to settle a class-action lawsuit that had been filed against the paper by 46 current and former reporters of its TribLocal local-news reporting group over unpaid overtime wages.
-The suit had been filed in federal court on behalf of Carolyn Rusin, who had been a TribLocal staff reporter from July 2010 until October 2011.
-The paper's TribLocal unit had been formed in 2007 and uses staff reporters, freelance writers and user-generated content to produce hyperlocal Chicago-area community news.
+In February 2013, the Tribune agreed to pay $660,000 to settle a class-action lawsuit that had been filed by 46 current and former reporters of the paper's local-news reporting group, TribLocal, over unpaid overtime wages.
+The suit was filed in federal court on behalf of Carolyn Rusin, who had been a TribLocal staff reporter from July 2010 until October 2011.
+The TribLocal unit was formed in 2007 and used staff reporters, freelance writers, and user-generated content to produce hyperlocal Chicago-area community news.

 On June 12, 2013, the Boston Marathon bombing tribute was posted again, which showed the words "We are Chicago" above the names of Boston sports teams.
-On the graphic on June 12, the word "Bruins" was ripped off and the comment was added, "Yeah, not right now we're not", in a reference to the 2013 Stanley Cup Finals, which play the Chicago Blackhawks against the Boston Bruins.
+On the graphic, the word "Bruins" was ripped off and a comment was added, "Yeah, not right now we're not", in reference to the 2013 Stanley Cup Finals, which pit the Chicago Blackhawks against the Boston Bruins.
 Gerould Kern tweeted later that the Tribune "still supports [Boston] after all you've been through.
 We regret any offense.
 Now let's play hockey."

 On November 20, 2013, the Tribune laid off another 12 or so editorial staffers.